sisi-huang/sisi-huang.github.io/_posts/2020/python code/2020-07-06-embedding-Chinese-characters-in-pandas-plot.md

 ![A bar chart with Chinese characters](/assets/images/bar_plot_with_chinese.png)

-We can conclude that dot-com companies (互联网公司) demands for data analyst.
+We can conclude that dot-com companies (互联网公司) demands for data analyst mostly.